DIPrLab/BLuE-CRAB/README.md

 To run CBLOF,
 * Navigate to the CBLOF folder
-* Click on the Jupyter notebook file in this folder
+* Open the Readme.md file and follow the instructions
-* Execute all the cells in the notebook by clicking on **Run All**